Christine Keller, M.A., M.S.Ed., Executive Director

 Jasmine Hall, Education Services

-Jasmine graduated from SUNY College at Old Westbury in May 2016 with B.A. in Philosophy (minor in Psychology) and is in the process of completing a masters program in special education at PACE University.
+Jasmine is a special educator and master program candidate at PACE University.
+She graduated from SUNY College at Old Westbury in May 2016 with B.A. in Philosophy (minor in Psychology).
 Her other areas of interest extend to fine art, music, dance, astrology and blogging.
 Jasmine completed her first training experience in Collaborative & Proactive Solutions through our Free To Be You and Me – Education Series.
 She participates in our Community Support Group and volunteers with the Long Island Progressive Education Alliance to assist with social justice issues related to education within our communities.
 She also serves as a Project Assistant and Peer-Mentor with Project Stewardship.
 The joy she finds in working with our young adults has been an inspiration to all.
 Jasmine has transformed the lives of many of the students with whom she has worked by way of her kindness, compassion, sense of humor and insight!
 Her talent in art shines through in activities that she has developed and taught.

 Justin Ellis, Education Services

-Justin is a college Sophmore at SUNY College at Old Westbury majoring in Adolescent Education / Social Studies and Special Education.
-He is a member of the SUNY Old Westbury Honors College.
+Justin is a sophmore at SUNY College at Old Westbury majoring in Adolescent Education / Social Studies and will embark on a masters in Special Education.
+He is a member of the SUNY College at Old Westbury Honors College.
 Justin has a passion for history and enjoys sharing his appreciation and knowledge of history with others.
-He is a member of the Sullivan County Historical Society and Friends of Rock Hall.
+He is a member of the Sullivan County Historical Society and Friends of Rock Hall in Lawrence.
 Justin joined The Children’s Sangha through SUNY Old Westbury’s Community Action, Learning and Leadership (CALL) program during Spring 2017.
-He has been serving as a peer mentor and friend to participants of Project Stewardship during our workshops and outings.
-He was also a key organizer for our 2e Movie/Panel – Community Education Event 2017.
-He has contributed to The Children’s Sangha with a written article “Timeline and Local Education History Reflection” recounting the history of education with background information related to schools of the Bellmores.
+He has been serving as a peer mentor and group leader for participants in our Project Stewardship program for young adults (workshops, outings and volunteer experiences).
+He was also a key organizer for our 2e Movie/Panel – Community Education Event – Spring 2017 and assisted at the TECA (Twice Exceptional Children’s Advocacy) Conference – Fall 2017.
+Justin has contributed to The Children’s Sangha with an article he has written: “Timeline and Local Education History Reflection” recounting the history of education with background information related to schools of the Bellmores.
 He hopes that through this article he is able to pass on knowledge about our local history and community while raising awareness about some of the current issues in our education system today.
-Justin will continue his work with The Children’s Sangha in Education Services and by assisting with development of Long Island History in Your Own Backyard.
+Justin will continue his work with The Children’s Sangha in Education Services and with the development of Long Island History in Your Own Backyard which includes a monthly project with the Wantagh Preservation Society who is one of our community partners.
 We are grateful for the inspiration and passion Justin has brought to The Children’s Sangha.
 His high spirits, interpersonal skills and knowledge are valued by many!

 Portia Ingram, M.A., Development